 Packed with tension and unexpected twists, Killed is the long-awaited finale of one of the darkest, most chilling and emotive series you may ever read.
 Someone will be killed.
 But who?

-Thomas opens his latest novel with a prologue that will really make you step back and think, before it urges you to read the rest.
+Thomas opens his latest novel with a prologue that will really make you step back and think before it urges you to read the rest.
 Killed can very easily be read in one sitting.
-As I mentioned earlier, this is an emotional read as Henning tries to uncover who killed his son, and it is clear that he will try and attempt this by any means possible, he has little care in the world if anything should happen to him in the process, and this is what makes him a reckless and an exciting character to follow.
+As I mentioned earlier, this is an emotional read as Henning tries to uncover who killed his son.
+It is clear that he will try and attempt this by any means possible, he has little care in the world if anything should happen to him in the process, and this is what makes him a reckless and an exciting character to follow.
 Someone is desperate to try and silence Henning however, and this is where the tension in the novel rises.

 Although it is sad to see this series come to an end, Thomas certainly couldn’t have given this series a better one.
 But I still have the first three books to read, so I’m looking forward to finding more about Henning.
 I’m sure that Thomas has more exciting books up his sleeve.